-Following a hugely successful pilot project in 2017, which coincided with the 70th anniversaries of the Edinburgh International Festival and Edinburgh Festival Fringe, 2018 saw another great year for the Festival City Volunteers - which would not have been possible without the support of many local and national organisations.
+Following a hugely successful pilot in 2017, which coincided with the 70th anniversaries of the Edinburgh International Festival and Edinburgh Festival Fringe, the Festival City Volunteers project continues with the invaluable support of many local and national organisations.

 From the very beginning, the role of Volunteer Edinburgh and The City of Edinburgh Council as partners alongside Festivals Edinburgh has been crucial in the development and delivery of all aspects of the project.

-“Volunteer Edinburgh is delighted to be a partner in the Festival City Volunteers programme.” said their Director of Services, Marion Findlay, “We have recruited, trained and engaged a team of people of varied background, age, nationality and experience.
+“Volunteer Edinburgh is delighted to be a partner in the Festival City Volunteers programme.” said their Director of Services Marion Findlay, “We recruit, train and engage a team of people of varied background, age, nationality and experience.
 What they share is local knowledge, a passion for Edinburgh, a friendly smile and a willingness to welcome visitors to the city.

-“In the weeks and months following FCV 2018, Volunteer Edinburgh will continue to work with participants and will help them to build on their FCV experience.
-This will include support to find new volunteering opportunities which develop skills, confidence and employability or help to keep you healthy and connected to the wider community.”
+“In the weeks and months following each August, Volunteer Edinburgh continue to work with participants and help them to build on their FCV experience.
+This includes support to find new volunteering opportunities which develop skills, confidence and employability or help to keep you healthy and connected to the wider community.”

 ...local knowledge, a passion for Edinburgh, a friendly smile and a willingness to welcome visitors...